38 best presentation slides for captivating presentations in 2023

 21. Project proposal slides

-Make your new project idea shine with a value-packed strategy slide deck featuring graphs, key points and vector graphics.
+Make your new project idea shine with a value-packed strategy slide deck featuring different types of graphs, key points and vector graphics.
 Present your proposal, provide information about the main features and highlight projections for revenue, pricing possibilities and target markets.

 When designing these types of “next step” slides, consider using pastel colors over a dark background.
 This gives your ideas a positive and comfortable feel.
 Vector graphics can help you show basic concepts for product designs.
 You don’t need to be a professional artist to make this happen with the power of VistaCreate.